 Dear Parents and Community Members:

-For the 2016-17 school year, schools were identified using new definitions and labels as required in the Every Student Succeeds Act (ESSA).
+For the 2017-18 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
 An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

-Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.
 Some of the key challenges for our school, as seen in our combined report are the number of students at the proficiency level of learning.
 We have a high percentage of students that are partially proficient.
 These students on the cusp of proficiency in both ELA and Math should benefit from our key initiatives.
 We are using both our School Improvement Plan and Title I interventions to address student needs.
-The School Improvement Plan involves specific teaching strategies to impact student achievement such as the use of Lexia Core 5 as a resource for teaching foundational reading skills.
+The SI plan involves specific teaching strategies to affect student achievement such as the use of Lexia Core 5 as a resource for teaching foundational reading skills.
 We are also implementing the new district Wonders reading curriculum.
 In addition to classroom learning opportunities at Dye, we are able to provide several Title I programs that offer multiple interventions for extra academic support in the areas of reading and math.
 We are also able to provide after school support with homework and enrichment activities through YouthQuest afterschool programming.

-State law requires that we also report additional information:
+State law requires that we also report additional information.

 - Students that live within the designated school boundaries are able to attend Dye Elementary School.
 Additionally, parents may complete forms for In-District Schools for Choice if they reside within the Carman-Ainsworth Community Schools district boundaries.
 For families who are not residents of Carman-Ainsworth Community School, they may apply through the district’s limited choice program.

 - All grades follow the comprehensive District Pacing Guides (Mathematics and English Language Arts) along with content units (Science and Social Studies).
-The District Pacing Guide is directly aligned with the Michigan Common Core Standards and Benchmarks.
-Information regarding the core curriculum can be obtained from the Main Office or the state website http://www.michigan.gov/mde.
+The district pacing guide is directly aligned with the Michigan Common Core Standards and Benchmarks.
+Information regarding the core curriculum can be obtained from the Main Office or the state web site http://www.michigan.gov/mde

 - Dye Elementary measures student achievement in multiple ways.
 In addition to M-STEP (state assessments), NWEA (national assessments), and DRA (local assessments); common grade level assessments are also used.
 NWEA is a nationally normed assessment that is used to determine annual student academic growth.
 Many students made a year or more of growth according NWEA.
 DRA scores also reflect student progress.
-M-STEP data also reflects growth, although the level of growth does not meet the state percentages for proficiency.
+M-STEP data also reflects growth although the level of growth does not meet the state percentages for proficiency.